-One of Europe’s largest foundations, Portugal’s Calouste Gulbenkian Foundation, has announced that it is selling Partex, its energy holding, to a company in Thailand, PTT Exploration and Production Public Company Limited (PTTEP), for $622 million.
-The Foundation has been subject to criticism for its support of marine conservation programmes, such as its Oceans Initiative, while profiting from a fossil fuel company.
+One of Europe’s largest foundations, Portugal’s Calouste Gulbenkian Foundation, has announced that it is selling its energy holding, Partex, for $622 million, to Thai business, PTT Exploration and Production Public Company Limited (PTTEP).
+The move follows the Foundation being the subject of criticism for its support of marine conservation programmes, such as its Oceans Initiative, while profiting from a fossil fuel company.

 In her announcement of the sale, Foundation President Isabel Mota commented: ‘the reconfiguration of the Foundation’s financial portfolio and investments will reinforce its diversification, social and environmental impact and alignment with the philanthropic nature of the Foundation’s activities.’